 You must obtain the consent of the landowners.
-If there is more than one landowner, every owner must sign the application form.
-Council will not accept your Development Application without landowners consent.
+If there is more than one landowner, every owner must consent to the development.
 The following are considered to be acceptable forms of owner's consent in special circumstances:

-Company Ownership.
-A company can provide owners consent with or without a common seal.
+Company Ownership - A company can provide owners consent with or without a common seal.
 The DA Form or authorisation letter must be signed by:

-- 2 directors of the company, or - 1 director and 1 company secretary of the company, or - For a proprietary company that has a sole director who is also the sole company secretary - that director.
+- 2 directors of the company, or - 1 director and 1 company secretary of the company, or - For a proprietary company that has a sole director who is also the sole company secretary that director.

 Legal Representative - there are circumstances where owners consent can be provided by a legal representative that has Power of Attorney to lodge a Development Application on behalf of a landowner.
-Documentary evidence of that legal authority must be attached to the application form/letter of authority, or in the case of a Power of Attorney, provide their Power of Attorney Number.
+Documentary evidence of that legal authority must be uploaded in documents, or in the case of a Power of Attorney, provide their Power of Attorney Number.